Luis Carlos Rodrigo Prado, Rodrigo, Elias & Medrano Abogados

 As it has been shown, the social factor is highly significant in the development of mining projects and remains the most important trigger for social crisis and unrest.
 Thus, social conflicts generated within a prior consultation or public participation process, or owing to their lack of implementation, aimed at obtaining the social licence, are processes that need to be duly managed and planned for with a creative and proactive approach long before the actual exploration starts.

-Owing to the negative preconceptions linked to mining activities and the absence of the state in many areas, the holder of a mining project has to assume obligations and commitments, which should be under the scope of the state’s exclusive responsibility, but since this could be the only way to successfully carry out a project, the multi-stakeholder approach involving government, the investor and the community is the only way to enhance the chances of carrying out a successful project.
+Owing to the negative preconceptions linked to mining activities and the absence of the state in many areas, the holder of a mining project has to assume obligations and commitments that should be under the scope of the state’s exclusive responsibility, but since this could be the only way to successfully carry out a project, the multi-stakeholder approach involving government, the investor and the community is the only way to enhance the chances of carrying out a successful project.

 This entails the understanding that investing in timely planning and prioritising social awareness over costs is the best way to enhance the chances of a project going ahead with the support of the surrounding communities.